-Overdose symptoms may include slow heart rate, extreme dizziness, or fainting.
+Overdose symptoms may include slow heart rate, wheezing, chest tightness, trouble breathing, extreme dizziness, seizure, or fainting.

-What should I avoid while taking labetalol?
+What should I avoid while using labetalol?

-Labetalol may impair your thinking or reactions.
-Be careful if you drive or do anything that requires you to be alert.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
-Get up slowly and steady yourself to prevent a fall.

 Drinking alcohol can further lower your blood pressure and may increase certain side effects of labetalol.

 What other drugs will affect labetalol?